lyannne/CS4100-Final-Project-Melody-Generator/README.md

 Note 2: You can also run `preprocess.py`, `markov.py`, and `generate.py` independently with CL args.
 But why would you do this?

 ## Approach
-- Train Markov models (1st and 2nd order) on pitch sequences
+- Construct Markov models (1st and 2nd order) from pitch sequences
-- Train separate Markov model on rhythm/duration sequences
+- Construct separate Markov model on rhythm/duration sequences
 - Combine pitch + rhythm to generate complete melodies
-- Add genre-specific models OR mood-based constraints for variation
+- Add genre- and mood-specific models for variation

 ## Major Components
 **1. Data & Preprocessing**